Janelaxagh/Dark-Studio-Janelaxagh/README.md

 For any issues or suggestions, please open an issue on the GitHub repository.

-## License

-This theme is released under the MIT License.

 ---

 "Dark Studio Janelaxagh" is not affiliated with Visual Studio Code or Microsoft Corporation.
 Visual Studio Code is a registered trademark of Microsoft Corporation.